Greg-T8/BlackHatPython/ch2/ch2.md

 In this example, the script sends the following data: `client.send(b"GET / HTTP/1.1\r\nHost: google.com\r\n\r\n")`.
 Let's break this down:
     - Per the reference above, the parameter for `send()` must be specified as a bytes object type
     - The Python documentation for [Bytes Objects](https://docs.python.org/3/library/stdtypes.html#bytes-objects) indicates the syntax for byte literals is `b<string>`, where string can be enclosed in single or double quotes
     - The contents of the byte string are provided in accordance w/ [RFC 7230 - HTTP/1.1 Message Syntax and Routing](https://datatracker.ietf.org/doc/html/rfc7230) and [RFC 3986 - URL General Syntax](https://datatracker.ietf.org/doc/html/rfc3986).
-This is a rabbit hole, so I'm just noting that the last `\r\n` is required to terminate the send command.
+Note that to end lines in an HTTP request, you have to use the `\r` (carriage return) and the `\n` (newline) characters.

 4. When receiving data, you use the method `socket.recv()`.
 The value supplied, 4096, is typical for the use case.
 The return value is a bytes object.
 ![](img/socketrecv.png)